How much do sessions cost?

 I don’t work with people whose main issue is to do with addictions.
 If this is your main area of concern the BACP website and other directories will identify counsellors who are specialised in this area.
 The LGBT foundation in Manchester also offers support to people who want to address addictions.

 Yes.
 Some people want to explore these identities, others just want them to be acknowledged whilst we address issues such as a bereavement, relationship difficulties, parenting issues or work problems.
-In addition to working with a diverse client group in my independent practice I also work as a counsellor with the LGBT foundation in Manchester.
+In addition to working with a diverse client group in my independent practice I have also worked as a counsellor with the LGBT foundation in Manchester.

 Can clients bring up issues to do with their faith or spirituality?